 Independent Arabia, the newly-launched news service from London, published its inaugural interview with Prince Bandar bin Sultan bin Abdulaziz Al Saud.
 The former Saudi intelligence chief and former ambassador to the United States spoke candidly about several sensitive issues in the Arab region.

-In this March 28, 2014 file photo, Saudi King Abdullah bin Abdulaziz with US President Barack Obama.
-(AP)
+In this March 28, 2014 file photo, US President Barack Obama meets with Saudi King Abdullah (File Photo: AP)

 He said that he does not regret not meeting with Barack Obama because he took the region 20 years back due to his policies in the Middle East.

-Russian President Vladimir Putin (R), and Prince Bandar bin Sultan.
-(File photo: RIA Novosti)
+Russian President Vladimir Putin (R), and Prince Bandar bin Sultan bin Abdulaziz Al-Saud, general secretary of the National Security Council of Saudi Arabia (RIA Novosti)